angel-musa/fortuna-2/README.md

 ### 5. Watchlist Functionality
 Users can add stocks to their watchlist, which is saved in a database (`watchlist.db`).
 The watchlist is loaded upon login, allowing users to easily manage and view their favorite stocks.

-# Fortuna — Stock Analysis & Forecasting 💸

-Fortuna is a Streamlit app for exploring equities: price/volume charts with indicators, recent news, a sentiment image viewer, and an LSTM-based forecasting tab.
-It’s optimized for a simple local run and fast iteration.

 ## Requirements